Lukas-Arts/conky-weather-widget/README.md

 # Conky Weather Widget

-A Weather Widget for Conky using [wttr.in](https://github.com/chubin/wttr.in) for Weather-Data and dwd.de for Rain Radar Images from Germany.
+A Weather Widget for Conky using [wttr.in](https://github.com/chubin/wttr.in) for Weather-Data and [dwd.de](dwd.de) for Rain Radar Images from Germany.

  ![Conky Weather Widget Preview](./weather.conky.png)

-The Charts show the baseline Temperature in light blue with an randomly estimated daily error rate, filled in a darker blue.
+The Charts show the baseline Temperature in light blue with an randomly estimated error rate, filled in a darker blue.
 The orange line indicates the chance of precipitation and the single darker blue line the humidity.
 The vertical red line shows the current time.

 The Radar Image is shown as an animation of the Images from the last 60 minutes